DEFRA/fcp-defra-id-example/README.md

 - X-Frame-Options to prevent clickjacking
 - X-XSS-Protection to prevent cross-site scripting attacks
 - Authorisation code exchange to prevent token leakage
+- Public key verification to ensure token is signed by Defra Identity
 - State and nonce validation to prevent CSRF and token replay attacks
 - Token expiration validation
 - Session management to prevent session fixation attacks